by David Fuentes, Ph.D.

 Some similar contours found among melodic figures

-2. Anti-formulaic tailoring.
-Often, it’s possible to repeat/continue a melodic idea exactly or nearly so, but the results sounds too formulaic.
+2. Face-saving tailoring.
+Often, it’s possible to repeat/continue a melodic idea exactly or nearly so, but the results sound too formulaic (sometimes even goofy).
+Imagine if our national anthem went like this:

 Altering the registral span to achieve expressive tailoring.